-Top Waterborne Contaminants Include:
+Common Waterborne Contaminants Include:

-While inorganic forms of Mercury are less likely to cause harm to adults, they can still cause issues for children and potentially be passed from mothers to their unborn children.
+While inorganic forms of Mercury are less likely to cause harm to adults, they still cause issues for children and can potentially be passed from mothers to their unborn children.

 Organic Mercury Compounds are much more harmful as “they are easily absorbed into the blood through the digestive tract and, at high levels, can damage the nervous system and kidneys.”
-When children are exposed to high levels of mercury, it can lead to lifelong development issues.
+When children are exposed to high levels of mercury, it can lead to lifelong developmental issues.

 Chlorine and Chloramine

-Chlorine and Chloramine are common disinfectants used by water treatment plants throughout the country.
+Chlorine and Chloramine are common disinfectants used in water treatment plants throughout the country.
 Unfortunately, if not properly removed, chlorine or chloramine left in the water supply can lead to multiple issues including bad taste and odor in drinking water, and causing and/or aggravating respiratory problems and skin reactions (such as rashes, flaking, drying, eye irritation, etc.) in the shower.

 Organic Chemicals (Pesticides, Herbicides, Detergents and VOCs)